EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

+### Material threshold
+Triggered when a material reaches a threshold.
+To run a command when this event occurs you should create the command with the name ((EDDI material threshold))

+Variables set with this event are as follows:

+  * {INT:EDDI material threshold amount} The current amount of the material
+  * {TXT:EDDI material threshold change} The change to the inventory (Increase/Reduction)
+  * {TXT:EDDI material threshold level} The level that has been triggered (Minimum/Desired/Maximum)
+  * {INT:EDDI material threshold limit} The amount of the limit that has been passed

 ### Message received
 Triggered when you receive a message.
 To run a command when this event occurs you should create the command with the name ((EDDI message received))